nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-direct-edit.md

 tree_item_index: 200
 ---

-Direct Edit enables to edit any of your document's content from their Summary tab even if they are not synchronized.
+Direct Edit enables to edit any of your document's content even if they are not synchronized.
 To be able to use correctly Direct Edit you need the Drive addon on your server and you must turn on Drive on your computer.
 This saves you the fastidious steps of opening your document, modify it and reimport it on your platform.

 The icon looks like ![]({{file name='drive-webui-direct-edit.png' page='nuxeo-drive'}} ?w=20) on Web-UI and ![]({{file name='drive-jsf-direct-edit.png' page='nuxeo-drive'}}) on JSF-UI.